stay·manual

 Should you broadcast 2.4 GHz and 5 GHz separately?

 Exception: a smart device that explicitly requires 2.4 GHz (some older smart bulbs, smart plugs, video doorbells).
-For those, give them their own SSID on a separate IoT network — see the next section.
+For those, give them their own network name on a separate smart-device network.
+See the next section.

 If your property has smart locks, smart thermostats, video doorbells, smart speakers, or any other always-online device, put them on a separate network from the one you give to guests.
-Most consumer routers now expose a “Guest Network” toggle in their app — turn it on, set its own SSID and password, and connect your IoT devices to the MAIN network.
+Most home routers now expose a “Guest Network” toggle in their app.
+Turn it on, set its own network name and password, and connect your smart devices to the MAIN network.
 The guest network gets the guest devices.

-The reason isn't paranoia, it's practical: a guest's laptop on the same network as your smart thermostat can discover and prod the thermostat's local API.
-Most of the time nothing happens, but the one time it does is enough to want isolation.
-Plus, your IoT devices stay reachable from your own admin app whether or not a guest is currently connected.
+The reason isn't paranoia, it's practical: a guest's laptop on the same network as your smart thermostat can find the thermostat and start prodding it.
+Most of the time nothing happens, but the one time it does is enough to want them separated.
+Plus, your smart devices stay reachable from your own phone app whether or not a guest is currently connected.

 Coverage: when one router isn't enough

 Single-router setups work for apartments up to about 90 m² (≈1,000 sq ft) of mostly-open floorplan.
-Beyond that — multi-floor units, long farmhouses, anywhere with load-bearing internal walls — you need a mesh system.
+Beyond that (multi-floor units, long farmhouses, anywhere with load-bearing internal walls) you need a mesh system.
 The current price-performance sweet spot is a two- or three-node mesh kit.
-Set up takes about half an hour; the nodes broadcast one SSID and handle the handoff so the guest's phone seamlessly stays connected as they move through the unit.
+Set up takes about half an hour; the nodes broadcast one network name and handle the handoff so the guest's phone stays connected as they move through the unit.

 The mistake hosts make is putting a single router in the corner of the unit closest to the modem and hoping.
 WiFi signal drops fast through walls, especially through stone and concrete.
 Two cheap mesh nodes beat one expensive single router every time, across every house shape that isn't a perfectly square open-plan studio.